RevolutionTech/revolutiontech.ca/README.md

     poetry run zappa deploy

 Once deployed, you will need to set environment variables on the generated Lambda.
-See `prod.py` for additional environment variables used in production.
+See `ProdConfig` for additional environment variables used in production.

 Then to publish static assets, run the `manage.py collectstatic` command locally, setting the environment variables for AWS credentials to the values used in production:

-    STAGE=production REVOLUTIONTECH_AWS_ACCESS_KEY_ID=1234 REVOLUTIONTECH_AWS_SECRET_ACCESS_KEY=abc123 poetry run python manage.py collectstatic --noinput
+    DJANGO_CONFIGURATION=ProdConfig REVOLUTIONTECH_AWS_ACCESS_KEY_ID=1234 REVOLUTIONTECH_AWS_SECRET_ACCESS_KEY=abc123 poetry run python manage.py collectstatic --noinput

-You may also need to update `ALLOWED_HOSTS` in `settings/prod.py` to match the assigned URL for the Lambda.
+You may also need to update `ALLOWED_HOSTS` in `ProdConfig` to match the assigned URL for the Lambda.
 Once completed, the assigned URL should be running revolutiontech.ca.

 If any changes to `zappa_settings.json` are made, the file should be re-encrypted before being committed.
 The following bash functions may be helpful for encrypting/decrypting: